jedld/pretentious/README.md

 awesome!

-You can also try this out with build in libraries like MD5 for example
+You can also try this out with built-in libraries like MD5 for example ...

 ```ruby
 #example.rb